World of Magic

 "World of Magic" is a song recorded by German Eurodance act Pharao, which consists of Indian/German singer Kyra Pharao and American rapper Deon Blue.
-It was released in 1995 as the third single from their debut album, Pharao (1994), and was a top 20 hit in Finland, peaking at number 13.
+It was released in 1995, by label Dance Pool, as the third single from their debut album, Pharao (1994).
+The song became a top-20 hit in Finland, peaking at number 13.
 Additionally, it reached the top 30 in both Sweden and Germany.
-On the Eurochart Hot 100, the single peaked at number 97 in April 1995.
+On the Eurochart Hot 100, "World of Magic" peaked at number 97 in April 1995.

 Music video

-A music video was produced to promote the single, directed by John Clayton.
+The accompanying music video for "World of Magic" was directed by John Clayton.
 He had previously directed the video for the act's first single, "I Show You Secrets".
+"World of Magic" was filmed on a beach and in a warehouse located south of London, the UK.
+It was B-listed on German music television channel VIVA in May 1995 and MTV Europe put it on prime break out rotation same month.